NeoLegends/dom-flip/README.md

 ## Usage
 You can use this element together with any templatizing element that modifies the DOM.
 The animated elements must be direct children of the `dom-flip` element.

 To be able to correlate changes in the model to changes to the DOM, this element requires that you give every element a unique ID.
-This can be either an attribute, or a property.
+This must be an attribute on the element itself.

 ```html
 <dom-flip>